braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/preference_center/dnd_preference_center.md

 The **Unsubscribe from all** button at the bottom of the template is non-removable and will [globally unsubscribe]({{site.baseurl}}/user_guide/message_building_by_channel/email/managing_user_subscriptions/#subscription-states) the user from receiving any email messages.

-## Step 4: Customize the preference center using the drag-and-drop editor
+## Step 4: Customize the preference center using the Drag-and-Drop Editor

 ### Set common styles
 You can set certain styles to be applied across all relevant blocks in your preference center from the **Common Styles** tab.
 The styles set in this section are used everywhere in your message except where you override them for a specific block.
 For an easier design experience, we recommend setting up page-level styles before you customize styles at the block level.